coatless-rpkg/paintr/README.md

 #> [3,]  -11   12 -Inf  -14   NA
 ```

-What if we wanted to see the contents layed out with their indices?
+What if we wanted to see the contents laid out with their indices or
+specific cells highlighted?

 ``` r
 # Load the library